MicrosoftDocs/OfficeDocs-O365ITPro/Office365-MileIQ/invite-users.md

   - **Archived** - You've removed the user from your organization.
 (You can invite the user again.)

 > [!NOTE]
+>
-> - If there are people in your organization who have been previously added as MileIQ users in the admin center, their names will appear on the list.
+> - If there are people in your organization who were previously added as MileIQ users, their names will appear on the list.
 When doing a bulk import of users, the MileIQ admin center will not invite them again if it sees their email address during the import.
 > - There is no expiration on the invitation to join MileIQ that users receive.
 > - Invitations cannot be forwarded from one user to another user.
 Only the intended recipient can join MileIQ with the link in your invitation.